First Luther cabinet: Security policy and the Locarno Treaties

 By March, concerns started to surface in the DNVP about the government making too many concessions, and its parliamentary membership wrote to Stresemann indicating that they would not agree to any treaties unless the "spirit of the negotiations" changed.
 By throwing his personal weight behind the foreign policies, Luther was able to defuse the situation, and the DNVP members reduced their criticism to complaining about the secretive way in which the Foreign Office had acted.
 Luther promised greater transparency in the future and the involvement of party representatives.
 Stresemann said that the government would not change its stance on the Polish border and that he saw the current process leading towards a speedy withdrawal of foreign troops from Cologne and the Ruhr as well as their departure from the rest of the occupied Rhineland ahead of schedule.

-At that point the focus shifted to the disarmament issue.
+At that point, the focus shifted to the disarmament issue.
 After the German government had sharply protested the Allied decision not to vacate the northern Rhineland and asked for an explanation, no further progress had been made.
 Through unofficial channels, the Reichswehr Ministry managed to gain access to some details of the report by the Military Inter-Allied Commission of Control (CMIC), but it remained unclear which of its findings served as the rationale for the refusal to withdraw.
 Meanwhile, with no official information available, the foreign press was starting to speculate about significant German breaches of the disarmament clauses, and indeed about secret preparations for war.
-When no Allied note had been received by mid-May, Stresemann strongly criticized the delay in a Reichstag speech and expressed his hope that any remaining issues the Allies might have would turn out to be minor.
+When no Allied note had been received by mid-May, Stresemann strongly criticised the delay in a Reichstag speech and expressed his hope that any remaining issues the Allies might have would turn out to be minor.

 On 4 June, Germany received the Allied response.
-It contained a surprisingly long list of German infractions, according to Stresemann mainly "petty and pathetic" points.
-It also made a number of major demands on armament, organization of the armed forces, and police or troop training that could not be reasonably derived from the Treaty of Versailles' articles.
+It contained a surprisingly long list of German infractions, according to Stresemann, mainly "petty and pathetic" points.
+It also made a number of major demands on armament, organisation of the armed forces, and police or troop training that could not be reasonably derived from the Treaty of Versailles' articles.
 However, the northern Rhineland would be vacated as soon as all points had been cleared up.
 The cabinet faced a difficult choice: agree to the whole list in the interest of regaining control of the Rhineland, or offer to deal only with those points which were clearly based on Germany's obligations under the Treaty.
 On Stresemann's suggestion, the cabinet chose the second option and appointed a commission to negotiate with the CMIC.

 On 16 June, France replied to the secret German memorandum.
 It agreed to negotiate a security pact, but demanded a full entry of Germany into the League and acceptance of arbitration agreements.
 They would be guaranteed by Great Britain, France, Italy and Belgium in the west and by all signatories of the Treaty of Versailles in the east.